 The Bodhisatta asked the king who told him where to find a golden deer, and the king pointed to the merchant’s son.
 The Bodhisatta rebuked his treacherous friend and said it would have been better to rescue a log than this man.
 The king took the Bodhisatta’s side and prepared to shoot the man, but the Bodhisatta, ever virtuous, asked that he not be killed.
 Respecting the Bodhisatta, the king fulfilled his promised reward to the man, then told him to go away.

-The Bodhisatta went to the palace and preached to the queen and the entire court, specifically urging the king to follow the Ten Virtues of Kings.
+The Bodhisatta went to the palace and preached to the queen and the entire court, specifically urging the king to follow the ten royal virtues.
 In gratitude, the king granted the Bodhisatta a wish, and he asked that people stop killing all living creatures – the king agreed and ordered his subjects to protect all animals.
-From that time on nobody dared harm any beast or bird.
+From that time on, nobody dared harm any beast or bird.
 Deer, no longer afraid of men, began to eat people’s crops and nobody could drive them away.
 They complained to the king, but he refused to back out of his promise to the Bodhisatta, even if it meant being dethroned.

 Eventually the Bodhisatta heard about the people’s problem.
 He ordered all deer to stop eating crops and told the people to put up signs on their land so the deer knew where not to go.
 And ever since then, deer do not eat people’s crops.

 The merchant’s son was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 Some of the Buddha’s loyal disciples told Devadatta he ought to be grateful to the Buddha for all he had learned from him.
 But Devadatta answered that he’d learned everything on his own and hadn’t got even one blade of grass worth of knowledge from the Buddha.